 The figure shows that China did not suffer a permanent loss of GDP from the financial crisis (top-left window) even though China's growth rate was substantially affected by the financial crisis (lower-left window).
-China's pre-crisis long-run average growth rate was about 10 per cent per year (dashed black lines in the upper-left and lower-left windows).
-The actual growth rate (solid blue line in the lower-left window) was substantially above the average growth rate for several quarters before the financial crisis, but it started to fall dramatically below this long-run rate in 2008:O3 and did not stop falling until it hit the rate of 6.6 per cent per year in 2009:O1.
-Consequently, China's growth rate dropped by 7.4 percentage points in total during the crisis period, from about 14 per cent per year in 2008:Q1 to the 6.6 per cent trough in 2009:O1.
-However, China experienced a growthcorrection period in late 2009 and early 2010 with an inverted Z-shaped growth path: It started to recover rapidly with a growth rate of 8.2 per cent in 2009:Q2, 9.4 per cent in 2009:Q3, and then overshot its 10 per cent per year long-run rate in consecutive quarters (2009:O4, 2010:O1, and 2010:O2) with a peak growth of 12.2 per cent per year in 2010:O1.
-After the growthcorrection period, China returned to its long-run growth rate of about 10 per cent per year in 2010:Q4.
-As a consequence of the temporary growth correction (over-shooting) during the recovery period, China's real GDP fluctuated only temporarily around its long-run path during the crisis and did not suffer any permanent losses after the crisis.
-10
+China's pre-crisis long-run growth rate was about 10%per year.
+The growth rate was substantially above the average growth rate for several quarters before the financial crisis, but it started to fall dramatically below this long-run rate in 2008:Q3 and did not stop falling until it hit the rate of 6.6% per vear in 2009:Q1.
+Consequently, China's growth rate dropped by 7.4 percentage points in total during the crisis period, from about 14% per vear in 2008:Q1 to the 6.6% trough in 2009:Q1.
+However, China experienced a growth-correction period in late 2009 and early 2010 with an inverted Z-shaped growth path: It started to recover rapidly with a growth rate of 8.2% in 2009:Q2, 9.4% in 2009:Q3, and then overshot its 10% per year long-run rate in consecutive quarters (2009:Q4, 2010:Q1, and 2010:Q2) with a peak growth of 12.2% per year in 2010:Q1.
+After the growth-correction period, China returned to its long-run growth rate of about 10% per year in 2010:Q4.
+As a consequence of the temporary growth correction during the recovery period, China's real GDP fluctuated only temporarily around its long-run path during the crisis and did not suffer any permanent losses after the crisis.

-In sharp contrast, real GDP levels in the United States (top-middle window in Fig. 2) and Europe (top-right window) appeared to suffer permanent losses after the financial crisis, as indicated by the large and seemingly permanent gap between the actual GDP level (the solid bars) and the potential trend (the dashed line) in the top-row windows in Fig. 2.
-The output gap is more than 10 per cent of the potential GDP level for both economies.
-The lower-row windows in Fig. 2 show the reason: Neither economy underwent growth correction (over-shooting) during the recovery period after their respective growth rates dropped into negative territory in 2009.
-Even though the growth rates for both economies eventually rebounded to their respective pre-crisis rates by 2010:Q3 through a V-shaped growth path, they never
+In sharp contrast, real GDP levels in the United States (top-middle window in Figure 2) and Europe (top-right window) appeared to suffer permanent losses after the financial crisis, as indicated by the large and seemingly permanent gap between the actual GDP level (the solid bars) and the potential trend (the dashed line) in the top-row windows in Figure 2.
+The output gap is more than 10% of the potential GDP level for both economies.
+The lower-